Academic Catalog

 Strategic Pillars and Goals

-Pillar 1: Student Success
+PILLAR 1: Student Success

 Team CHS supports students in achieving their individual goals and provides a wide range of opportunities for engagement in academic, personal, and professional activities to enhance knowledge and community contribution.
 Team CHS will promote environments, opportunities, and resources designed to transform students to reach their full potential.
 Through engagement with the college and institution, and exposure to innovative student-centered approaches, students can thrive, complete their degree, and reach their goals.